Below are some frequently asked questions for undergraduate science majors that the associate and assistant dean's office often receive:

 "Except with special permission of the dean (or the dean’s designee) of a college, the maximum number of credits allowed for an undergraduate student is as follows: First Year of Studies, School of Architecture, College of Engineering, juniors and seniors in the Mendoza College of Business – not more than 19 credit hours per semester.
 College of Science students – not more than 18 credit hours per semester.
 College of Arts and Letters students and sophomores in the Mendoza College of Business – not more than 17 credit hours per semester.
 The limits noted... above include ROTC and activity courses."

 Consistent with the policy followed in the other colleges of the university, the College of Science will not consider overload requests until the first six days of the semester.
-Students may make their requests by initiating an e-form.
-The e-form may be accessed via insideND.
+Students may make their requests by initiating the in-house online form (not an e-form) only at the beginning of the semester.

 For summer session, a load of more than 8 credits is considered an overload and also requires the approval of the student's dean.

-There is no tuition increase for students who take an overload schedule.
+There is no tuition increase for students who take an overload schedule during the fall and spring semesters.
+Tuition for summer session is charged per credit hour.

 The policy that governs requests to be part-time is Sec.
 5.5.2 of the Academic Code of the University: